Celtics charge past 76ers, grab 3-0 series lead | Sports-Games

 Despite the fact that there were seven ties and six lead changes in the first three quarters, the Celtics held the upper hand for a majority of the first 36 minutes.
 They led by as many as nine in the first quarter, eight in the second and seven in the third, eventually settling into a 76-72 advantage headed into the fourth period.
 A 3-pointer by Tatum with 7:45 remaining allowed Boston to re-establish a seven-point lead before Philadelphia quickly caught up and set the stage for an exciting finish.

 Embiid complemented his 30 points with 13 rebounds.
-Philadelphia's Josh Richardson and Shake Milton added 17 points apiece while Tobias Harris notched 15 points and a game-high 15 rebounds. --Field Level Media
+Richardson and Shake Milton added 17 points apiece, while Tobias Harris notched 15 points and a game-high 15 rebounds. --Field Level Media